ibm-cloud-docs/EventStreams/sla.md

 #### Producer `acks` mode
 {: #sla_acks}

 Although all messages are replicated, applications can control how robustly the messages they produce are transferred to the service by using the producer's `acks` mode property.
 This property provides a choice between speed and the risk of message loss.
-The default setting is `acks=1`, which means that the producer returns success as soon as the node it's connected to acknowledges receiving the message, but before replication has completed.
-The most assured setting is `acks=all` where the producer only returns success after the message has been copied to all replicas.
-This ensures the replicas are kept in step, which prevents message loss if a failure causes a switch to a replica.
+As of Kafka 3.0 the default client setting is `acks=all` (prior to this it was `acks=1`). `acks=all` means that the producer returns success as soon as both the broker it is connected to and at least one further broker in the cluster has acknowledged receiving the message.
+We recommend using `acks=all` as this offers the highest level of durability and hence protection against the loss of message data.

 ## Single zone location deployments
 {: #sla_szr}